mia-platform/documentation/docs/release_notes/apiconsole_releasenotes.md

 Fixed:

-With the release of the new version of Google chrome 74 the scroll was broken.
+With the release of the new version of Google Chrome n.74 the scroll was broken.
 We quickly restored the correct display of the CMS

 ##v4.19.0 (April 18, 2019)
 **DEVELOPMENT SUITE**